- Regular price

 Black tea accord

-Based on a documented transoceanic voyage in 1618 uniting East and West.
-NANBAN is a woody and smoky oriental fragrance evoking the dark hull of a galleon full of exotic cargo.
+An intoxicating incense and leather scent based on the ancient commercial trade between Asia, Europe and the Americas, with a spicy, sensual opening and a lush, robust incense base.
+Inspired by a 1618 voyage uniting East and West, NANBAN is transports you to the dark hull of a galleon full of exotic cargo.
 With notes of: Malabar black pepper, Persian saffron, Chinese osmanthus, coffee absolute, Spanish leather, myrrh, frankincense, sandalwood and cade.

 100 ml / 3.4 fl oz.
 Eau de Parfum.

 January 1618, a Japanese galleon, the Pacific ocean.

 Following a diplomatic mission to the West, a galleon carrying a delegation of samurai charges through dark ocean currents.
 Loaded with a rare and precious cargo, the ship’s hull is redolent of sweet-smelling tropical woods, heady Spanish leather, frankincense, fine black pepper and other exotic ground spices—the intoxicating spirit of a singular, extraordinary voyage of discovery.